TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 *   We may also send you other material related to your reservation, such as how to contact Booking.com if you need assistance while you're away, or a summary of previous reservations you made using Booking.com.

 *   Market research: We sometimes ask our customers to take part in market research.
 Any additional personal details that you give us as part of the market research will only be used with your consent.
-*   Fraud detection and prevention: We may use personal information for the detection and prevention of fraud and other illegal or unwanted activities.
+*   Fraud detection and prevention: We may use personal data for the detection and prevention of fraud and other illegal or unwanted activities.
 *   Improving our services: Finally, we use personal information for analytical purposes, to improve our services, enhance the user experience, and improve the functionality and quality of our online travel services.